PowerCraft/API/README.md

 Install instructions (for eclipse)
 --------------------
-Prerequisites:
+Prerequisites/This has to be done once even if you create several projects:

-a directory furthermore called /GitHub/ is already set up that contains the directories GitHub/API and GitHub/Modules
+1. a directory (furthermore called /GitHub/) that contains the directories GitHub/API and GitHub/Modules is already set up

+2. Open eclipse and go to the menu item "window" and click on preferences.

+3. click on the small triangle next to the tab "General" then the one next ot the tab "Workspace" and last click on the tab "Linked Resources"

+4. Now click on add in the lower part and add the Variable "GIT_LOC".
+Make it pointing to /GitHub/

+5. apply and "ok" every dialog now until you're in the main window of eclipse.

+6. close eclipse now and follow the follwing instructions.

 Instructions: